UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

   In [20]: d
   Out[20]: {'that': 7}

-pop out an arbitrary key, value pair
+You can pop out an arbitrary key, value pair:

 .. code-block:: ipython